Joe Wagner

-Joseph Bernard Wagner (April 24, 1889 – November 15, 1948) was a Major League Baseball player for the Cincinnati Reds in the season.
+Joseph Bernard Wagner (April 24, 1889 – November 15, 1948) was an American Major League Baseball player for the Cincinnati Reds in the season.
 Wagner played second base and batted and threw right-handed.
 Wagner played minor league baseball for the York White Roses of the Class B Tri-State League.
 He was born in New York City and died in Bronx, New York.